-Tarannum Tasnim has been practising as an advocate in Bangladesh for 13 years and is a member of the Bangladesh Bar Council.
+Tarannum Tasnim has been practising as an advocate in Bangladesh for 14 years and is a member of the Bangladesh Bar Council.
 She has expertise in various fields, such as power, energy, infrastructure projects, banking and finance transactions, and mergers and acquisitions.
 She performs due diligence to assess the legal viability of projects and offers structuring advice to developers.
 She also counsels clients on capital market and securities matters, corporate secretarial issues, labour and employment disputes, and hospitality and aviation affairs.
-She holds Bachelor's and Master's degrees in law from the University of Dhaka.
+She holds Bachelor's and Master's degrees in Law from the University of Dhaka.
 Contributed by: Shahwar Nizam, Tarannum Tasnim, Mahboob Aziz and Saif Bhuiyan, DFDL Bangladesh

-Mahboob Aziz is a Dhakabased lawyer with more than 12 years of experience in Bangladesh.
+Mahboob Aziz is a Dhakabased lawyer with more than 13 years of experience in Bangladesh.
 He has expertise in various fields, such as banking and international finance, corporate finance, mergers and acquisitions, intellectual property matters, general corporate work, property-related issues and litigation work.
 Mahboob is a member of the Supreme Court Bar Association, Dhaka Bar Association and Dhaka Taxes Bar Association.
 He has a Bachelor of Law degree from the University of London and was called to the Bar of England and Wales in 2008 after completing the vocational course at the University of Northumbria, Newcastle.
 He is licensed to practise in Bangladesh.

-Saif Bhuiyan is a lawyer at DFDL Bangladesh who specialises in transactions.
-He has eight years of experience in Bangladesh's legal sector and has worked on IPOs, M&A, FDI and project finance with international banks and DFIs.
-He helps clients achieve their business objectives and guides foreign companies on how to operate and comply with Bangladesh's banking and regulatory systems.
+Saif Bhuiyan is a lawyer at DFDL Bangladesh specialising in cross-border transactions.
+He graduated from the University of London in 2013.
+With over nine years of experience in Bangladesh's legal sector, he has worked on IPOs, M&A, FDI and project finance with international banks and development finance institutions.
+He specialises in projects and energy deals and assisting foreign clients in navigating the complex Bangladesh legal regime.
 DFDL Bangladesh 5th Floor, House #153 Road #11 Banani Block - E, Dhaka, 1213 Bangladesh Tel: +88 02 986 2510 Email: bangladesh@dfdl.com Web: www.dfdl.com